A New Proof of the Flat Wall Theorem: Introduction

 \subsection{The Two Disjoint Paths Problem}

+Let $C$ be a cycle in a graph $G$.
+We say that a \emph{$C$-cross}\?{$C$-cross} in $G$ is a pair of disjoint paths $P_1,P_2$ with ends $s_1,t_1$ and $s_2,t_2$, respectively, such that $s_1,s_2,t_1,t_2$ occur on $C$ in the order listed, and the paths are otherwise disjoint from $C$.

 Let $G$ be a graph, and let $s_1,s_2,t_1,t_2\in V(G)$.
 The TWO DISJOINT PATHS PROBLEM asks whether there exist two disjoint paths $P_1,P_2$ in $G$ such that $P_i$ has ends $s_i$ and $t_i$.
 There is a beautiful characterization of the feasible instances, which we now describe.
 First of all, let us assume that $G$ has a cycle $C$ with vertex-set $\{s_1,s_2,t_1,t_2\}$ in order.
 This we can assume, because the edges of $C$ can be added without changing the feasibility status of the problem.
+It follows that the TWO DISJOINT PATHS PROBLEM is feasible if and only if the graph $G$ has a $C$-cross.
+Thus we will study the more general problem of when a graph has a $C$-cross.

-Now if $G$ can be drawn in the plane with $C$ bounding a face, then the problem is infeasible.
+Now if $G$ can be drawn in the plane with $C$ bounding a face, then it has no $C$-cross.
 (Proof.
 Add a new vertex in the face bounded by $C$ and join it by an edge to every vertex of $C$.
-The new graph is planar, and yet if the paths existed, they would give rise to a $K_5$ minor in $G$.)
+The new graph is planar, and yet if the $C$-cross existed, they would give rise to a $K_5$ minor in $G$.)
 So this gives one class of obstructions, but there is another one.
 A \emph{separation} in a graph $G$ is a pair $(A,B)$ of subsets of vertices such that $A\cup B=V(G)$, and there is no edge of $G$ with one end in $A \setminus B$ and the other in $B \setminus A$.
 The order of the separation $(A,B)$ is $|A\cap B|$.
 Now if there exists a separation $(A,B)$ of $G$ of order at most three with $V(C)\subseteq A$, then the vertices in $B \setminus A$ are not very useful.
-We may choose $(A,B)$ so that some component of $G[B \setminus A]$ includes a neighbor of every vertex in $A\cap B$.
-In that case the feasibility of the problem remains unchanged if we delete $B \setminus A$ and instead add an edge joining every pair of vertices in $A\cap B$.
-Let us turn this observation into a definition, but first let us recall that a collection of paths $\cal P$ are \emph{internally disjoint}\?{internally disjoint} if every vertex that belongs to two distinct members of $\cal P$ is an end of both.
+Let $H$ be the graph obtained from $G$ by deleting $B \setminus A$ and instead adding an edge joining every pair of vertices in $A\cap B$.
+It follows that if $G$ has a $C$-cross, then so does $H$.
+Furthermore, if we choose $(A,B)$ so that some component of $G[B \setminus A]$ includes a neighbor of every vertex in $A\cap B$, then the converse holds as well.
+Let us turn this observation into a definition.